 Beef Tenderloin & Shallot Pan Sauce

-Beef tenderloin is ultra-special.
+Beef tenderloin is ultra-special (it’s the same cut as filet mignon!).
 True to its name, this cut is luxuriously tender—perfect for impressing your dinner companion (and yourself).
-Here, it’s seared to develop a deep brown crust and then drizzled with a rich, shallot-flecked pan sauce.
+Here, it’s seared to develop a deep brown crust and then drizzled with a rich, shallot pan sauce.
 Like any great steak-centric meal, this dish doesn’t skimp on the sides.
-Fluffy chive mashed potatoes are the perfect accompaniment for catching any extra sauce, while creamy, garlicky kale adds a deliciously hearty bite.
+Fluffy chive mashed potatoes are ideal for catching any extra sauce, while creamy, garlicky kale adds a deliciously hearty bite.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Yukon Gold Potatoes

 Not included in your delivery